 If you or your loved one has sustained a severe injury as a result of another’s carelessness or misconduct in Owingsville, Kentucky, the injury has most likely disrupted your life and caused tremendous stress for you and your family.
 Due to the injury, you may be unable to work and struggling to pay household bills.
 Your family may be experiencing financial stress.
 You may be frustrated and angry about being in this difficult situation through no fault of your own.
 You may be unsure where to turn for answers.
 You need the guidance of a steadfast Owingsville personal injury attorney who has helped many people in Eastern Kentucky.

 The experienced attorneys at Becker Law Office will investigate your Owingsville injury accident thoroughly and develop a strategy to seek the best possible outcome through a negotiated settlement, or if necessary, litigation.
 Managing partner of Becker Law Office attorney Greg Bubalo has been fighting for the best outcomes for injured Kentuckians for more than 30 years.
 He has settled hundreds of cases and built a proud record of achievement for clients in Kentucky.
-When an insurance company will not consent to a fair settlement, Becker Law Office partners with the nationally recognized trial attorneys at Bubalo Law PLC to pursue justice in court.
+When an insurance company will not consent to a fair settlement, Becker Law Office works to pursue justice in court.
 Our clients have the representation of both skilled negotiators and proven trial attorneys.

 Our accident lawyers at Becker Law Office focus on helping clients recover physically and financially from serious accidents.
 With offices in Lexington, KY, our legal team helps Owingsville residents recover from serious injuries and rebuild their lives.